Towards Out-of-Distribution Adversarial Robustness: Related Work

 \subsection{Adversarial attacks and defenses}

-Since the discovery of adversarial examples against neural networks~\citep{szegedy2014intriguing}, numerous approaches for finding adversarial perturbations (i.e. adversarial attacks) have been proposed in the literature~\citep{goodfellow2015explaining,madry2018towards,moosavi2016deepfool,carlini2017towards,croce2020reliable}, with the common goal of finding perturbation vectors with constrained magnitude that, when added to the network's input, lead to (often highly confident) misclassification.
+Since the discovery of adversarial examples against neural networks~\citep{szegedy2014intriguing}, numerous approaches for finding adversarial perturbations (i.e. adversarial attacks) have been proposed~\citep{goodfellow2015explaining,madry2018towards,moosavi2016deepfool,carlini2017towards,croce2020reliable}, with the common goal of finding perturbation vectors with constrained magnitude that, when added to the network's input, lead to (often highly confident) misclassification.

 One of the earliest attacks, the Fast Gradient Sign Method (FGSM)~\citep{goodfellow2015explaining}, computes a perturbation on an input $x^0$ by performing a step of sign gradient ascent in the direction that increases the loss $L$ the most, given the model's current parameters $\theta$.
 This yields an adversarial example $\Tilde{x}$ that may be misclassified: